Macisvenda: Religion

 In 1996, the chapel was raised to parish Macisvenda, independent from the neighboring church of Barinas.

 The church of Macisvenda is located at the top of the hamlet, near the road to Barinas.

 Festivities

-The local festivities of this hamlet are made in honor of its patron San Juan Bautista and celebrate the end of August, being the day of the pattern and the more party on 29 August to celebrate the day of the Beheading of St. John Bautista.
+The local festivities of this hamlet are made in honor of its patron San Juan Bautista and celebrate the end of August, being the day of the patron and the more party on 29 August to celebrate the day of the Beheading of St. John Bautista.

 Village headman

 Below is a table of the last village headman of Macisvenda since 1988: